dushevadnqka/prime-numbers/README.md

 ### 3. Install all dependencies and prepare the application:
     - Into the project folder:
         composer install
-    * Depends on your composer alias it could be necessary to run instead: composer.phar install
+    * Depends on your composer alias- you may have to run the following instead: composer.phar install
 ### 4. Run the application:
     - With default threshold: